ColasGael/RL-chrome-dino/README.md

 If you want to load a pretrained agent, add the following flag: `python train.py --load_save True`

-You can also save your own agent's state by entering "Z" in the command line during the simulation.
+You can also save your own agent's state by entering "S" in the command line during the simulation.

 ## How to customize?